-- ation and is free to make decisions, is psychologically prepared to work in a rapidly rocess-oriented, makes optimal decisions in dynamic and unexpected situations and Knowledge and understanding After completing the educational program, the student: 1.
+Possesses complete i inform ation and is free to make decisions, is psychologically prepared to work in a rapidly changing environme ent; Pr ocess-oriented, makes optimal decisions in dynamic and unexpected situations and minimizes the risk o of unce rtainty.
+Knowledge and After completing the educational program, the student: understanding 1.
 Explains the stages of development of economics as a social science, describes the fundamental theories, principles, models of economics and characterizes the regularities of using the main tools of economics; 2.
 Defines the main concepts, categories, principles of economic policy and discusses issues of fiscal, monetary and regional economic policy at the micro, macro and international level; 3.
-Describes the logic of the research of current events in the field of economy, explains modern information technologies, mathematical, statistical and econometric methods and explains the peculiarities of their use; Ability /skill Ability of making judgements After completing the educational program, the student: 4.
+Describes the logic of the research of current events in the field of economy, explains modern information technologies, mathematical, statistical and econometric methods and explains the peculiarities of their use; Ability /skill After completing the educational program, the student: 4.
 Uses economic theories, economic policy principles and models to identify cause-and-effect relationships between economic events and processes; 5.
 Analyzes socio-economic problems at the micro, macro and international level using mathematical, statistical and econometric methods, formulates reasoned conclusions and determines the ways to solve them; 6.
-Collects data characteristic of the field of economics using social research methods, processes them, interprets them and performs a research or practical project/work according to predetermined guidelines and presents it to the target audience; After completing the educational program, the student: 7.
-Takes responsibility for making development-oriented decisions, evaluates one's own knowledge and abilities in the field of economics, determines the needs for further education and plans the development of one's professional skills; Student knowledge assessment system The goal of evaluation is to goals and parameters. determine student's education results qualitatively in relation to academic program
+Collects data characteristic of the field of economics using social research methods, processes them, interprets them and performs a research or practical project/work according to predetermined guidelines and presents it to the target audience; Ability of ma aking After completing the educational program, the student: judgements 7.
+Takes responsibility for making development-oriented decisions, evaluates one's own knowledge and abilities in the field of economics, determines the needs for further education and plans the development of one's professional skills; Student knowledge assessment system The goal of evaluation on is to determine student's education results qualitatively in relation to academic program goals and parameter s.